 Choosing the best light source for your fluorescence experiment

-When choosing the best light source for your research, there are many factors to take into consideration, including:
+When choosing the best fluorescence light source for your research, there are many factors to consider, including:

 - Coupling to the microscope